carolinerosedavis/carolinerosedavis.github.io/_pages/about.md

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:

-* Fused Filament Fabrication (FFF)
+Caroline has had the opportunity to learn about various softwares from her past work.
+Caroline has experience with the following applications:

+* Autodesk Fusion 360
-* Stereolithography (SLA)
+* Autodesk Inventor
-* Selective Laser Sintering (SLS)
-* 3D Inkjet Printing
+* Python
-* Bioplotting
+* ImageJ